Playwright vs. Puppeteer in 2024: Which Should You Choose

 Playwright

 Playwright is an end-to-end web testing and automation library.
-Although the primary role of the framework is to test web applications, it's possible to use it for web scraping purposes.
+Although the framework's primary role is to test web applications, it can also be used for web scraping purposes.

 What Are the Advantages of Playwright?

-• Through a single API, the library lets you use Chromium, Firefox or WebKit for testing.
-Besides that, the cross-platform framework runs fast in Windows, Linux and MacOS.
+• Through a single API, the library lets you use Chromium, Firefox, or WebKit for testing.
+Besides that, the cross-platform framework runs smoothly on Windows, Linux, macOS, locally or on CI.

-• Playwright supports Python, Golang, Java, JavaScript and C#.
+• Playwright supports Python, TypeScript, Java, JavaScript, and C#.

 • Playwright runs faster than most testing frameworks like Cypress.